denpeshkov/cs-notes/Go Interfaces Internals.md

 # Interface Values Representation

-Interface values are represented by a struct `runtime.iface`:
+Interface values are represented as a two-word pair, defined by a struct `runtime.iface`:

 ```go
 type iface struct {